zyedidia/generic/README.md

 # Generic Data Structures

-With the release of Go 1.18, it is possible to implement generic data structures in Go.
-This repository contains some data structures I have found useful.
+With the release of Go 1.18, it will be possible to implement generic data structures in Go.
+This repository contains some data structures I have found useful implemented with generics.
 See the individual directories for more information about each data structure.

 * `avl`: an AVL tree.
 * `btree`: a B-tree.